wp-plugins/envoke-supersized/readme.txt

 You can use as few or as many as you would like

-= What if I find a bug or have a suggestion for improvments? =
+= What if I find a bug or have a suggestion for improvements? =

 Let us know.
 You can contact us through our website [Envoke Design](http://envokedesign.com/ "Web Design Portland")